Muckross House – Victorian Splendour, Gardens & Traditional Farms

 Traditional Farms

-Set on a 70‑acre elevated site, the traditional farms recreate rural life in Kerry during the 1930s and 1940s.
-Three working farms – a dairy, a mixed‑use farm and a smallholding – are staffed by interpreters who demonstrate period‑accurate farming practices, from horse‑drawn ploughing to hand‑milking.
-The farms are electricity‑free, giving a tangible sense of how Irish families survived before the rural electrification programme.
+Set on a 70-acre elevated site, the traditional farms recreate rural life in Kerry during the 1930s and 1940s.
+Three working farms operate on the site: a dairy, a mixed-use farm and a smallholding.
+Staff dressed in period clothing demonstrate farming practices that were standard before the arrival of modern machinery and rural electrification.

 Food & Drink